getify/You-Dont-Know-JS/get-started/ch3.md

 Remember: this closure is not over the value (like `1` or `3`), but over the variable `idx` itself.

 Closure is one of the most prevalent and important programming patterns in any language.
 But that's especially true of JS; it's hard to imagine doing anything useful without leveraging closure in one way or another.

+If you're still feeling unclear or shaky about closure, the majority of "Scope & Closures" (Book 2 of this series) is focused on the topic.

 ## `this` Keyword